Skip to content

 Connect to a Supported Repository Provider

 Our Headless Platform supports three repository hosting service providers - GitHub, Bitbucket and GitLab.
-Connect to your repository provider, then choose the account/ namespace, in order to find the repository you wish to deploy on our Headless Platform.
+Connect to your chosen provider to enable cloning Blueprints.

 Connected to provider